CINF/cinf_database/doc/source/examples.rst

                  np, Pyplot as plt etc.).
 Besides, cinfdb, is close to readable, 'db' is a common abbreaviation for database and all readers should know what Cinf is.
+.. [#npy] npy is numpys own save format for arrays.
+It it very
+          efficient because it contains just a small header, that contains the array dimensions and the data type and then just the raw bytes that describes the numbers.
+.. [#pickle] pickle is Python serialization format for serialization
+             of (almost) arbitrary arguments.
+The format is not guarantied to be preserved across Python version, which is one of the reasons that the cache should not be used across Python versions.